apache/cordova-plugin-inappbrowser/doc/index.md

 However, the plugin-installed hook of `window.open` can have unintended side effects (especially if this plugin is included only as a dependency of another plugin).
 The hook of `window.open` will be removed in a future major release.
+Until the hook is removed from the plugin, apps can manually restore the default
+behaviour:

+    delete window.open // Reverts the call back to it's prototype's default

 Although `window.open` is in the global scope, InAppBrowser is not available until after the `deviceready` event.